 - The interest isn’t tax deductible.
 While the interest payments you make on loans are often tax deductible, interest on most personal loans is not.
 The only ways you can deduct an unsecured loan’s interest payments are if you use it for business expenses, qualified higher education expenses, and taxable investments.

 - Large loan amounts.
-Since homes are major investments, mortgages can be in the range of hundreds of thousands or millions of dollars.
-If you’re planning on completely renovating your home, a cash-out refinance will allow you to take out larger sums of money than you can typically get with a personal loan.
+If you’re planning on making more expensive fixes or improvements, a cash-out refinance will allow you to borrow larger sums of money than you can get with a personal loan.

 - Improvements could add equity.
-As you upgrade your home, it increases in value.
-Refinancing to make improvements now means your home will be more attractive to potential buyers as a result.
+Refinancing to make improvements can make your home more attractive to potential buyers, which affects your home’s value and equity.

 And here are some drawbacks: